medusajs/medusa/docs/content/add-plugins/contentful/customize-contentful.md

 ---
-description: 'Learn how to customize the Contentful integration with Medusa and how to customize the Gatsby storefront that is connected to Contentful.
-Learn how to create migrations on the Medusa server and create new content models.'
+description: 'Learn how to customize the Contentful integration with Medusa and how to customize the Gatsby storefront that is connected to Contentful.'
 ---

 # Customize your Medusa and Contentful Integration